 A humble breakfast staple for decades, waffles are now hot and trendy as chefs and home cooks elevate pancake's crisp cousin by loading fried chicken and other savories on top or transforming dishes like pizza and pasta by sandwiching them in a waffle iron.
-Whether they're finished in a shower of powdered sugar, a flood of maple syrup or an embed of Korean BBQ, waffles stand out when cooks start by using a stellar batter.
+Whether they're finished in a shower of powdered sugar, a flood of maple syrup or topped with fried chicken and gravy, waffles stand out when cooks start by using a stellar batter.
 Here are some essential tips for turning out memorable homemade waffles.

 Waffles date back to the middle ages, with some European countries continuing the tradition of using elaborately decorated irons to create a food that was largely considered a dessert.
 In the U.S., waffles are a longtime breakfast favorite, most often made with buttermilk, flour, a pinch of baking powder to give them a fluffy lift.

 Popular Waffle Types